buffy007/garni/README.md

 ## Testing
 Check your php script if everything works OK.
 Go to your website:
 > myweb.com/weatherstation/updateweatherstation.php

 You should find file **garni.json** in data directory with these information
 >{"manufacturer":"Garni"}

 ## Known bugs
 - there is problem if you use SSL on your server.
 You need to use port 80
+- incorrect JSON headers
-- in JSON file there are last data values, no history (but I can make it)
+- in JSON file there are last data values, no history (but I can make it in future)